Quote of the Day

 Also, the recipes sometimes call out sifted flour, which has a lower density than unsifted flour.
 For my analysis here, I am ignoring confounding ingredients and just looking at the ingredients labeled sugar and flour (granulated or brown) and taking their mass ratios.

 My analysis was performed using Excel and Power Query.
 I have included my analysis and data here.
-I did not use every recipe in the text database because they had obvious confounding sources of sugar.
+I did not use every recipe in the text database because many recipes had obvious confounding sources of sugar.
 For example, some recipes had large amounts of sugar added in the form of juices and fruits.
 I flagged the recipes I used by prefixing their names and their flour and sugar ingredients with "@" symbols.
 This made it simple to extract the information that I needed.

 Once I had extracted the ingredients, I then determined the volume ratios and converted the volume ratios to mass ratios using the densities of flour and sugar.